top of page

 03

-Development of a Computational Model for Phase Transfer Catalysis and SN2X Reactions
+Development of a Computational and Mechanistic Model for Phase Transfer Catalysis

 The development of phase transfer catalysts have resulted in the access to a myriad of novel reactions.
 There are still gaps in understanding of the mechanism using phase transfer catalysis.
 In particular, the nature of the the interfacial layer between water and organic solvent is still unclear.
 The development of a computational model using Molecular Dynamics (MD) simulation will allow us to "see" its mechanism of action in greater detail.
-We are also interested to use machine learning to model SN2 and SN2X reactions.
+We also like to study the interfacial lyer using different analytical techniques.

 04